 Gordon sees the employee of the month board hasn’t been updated in years.

 Gordon’s room is in the motel, not the hotel.
-He refuses and is taken to the main building.

-The room is hideous.
 He finds that all the decor comes from Ginger and Phillips’s home, including the mattress.

 Vanessa shows him how the other rooms are used as storage areas.